-Standing on the deck of the ship, the wind tugged at her hair, pulling it free from the combs and pins that tried to keep rebellious strands in place.
-As she viewed the harbor and the lands before her, the beating of her heart quickened as she thought about the strange new life that waited for her.
+As she stood on the ship’s deck, the wind tugged at her hair, pulling it free from the combs and pins that tried to keep rebellious strands in place.
+She viewed the harbor and the lands before her.
+The beating of her heart quickened as she thought about the strange new life that waited for her.
 She could hardly imagine what secrets this new land presented; where would she live?
 What would her new life offer?
-But mostly she wondered about her future husband and her bewilderment consumed her.
+Mostly, she wondered about her future husband, and her bewilderment consumed her.

-With the increasing threat of the English Colonists and the danger of war over new lands, King Louis XIV listened to his advisors when they suggested that he send young, unmarried women to New France, so they could marry the French colonists and populate his new territory.
-Those closest to the king advised him that if he wanted New France to survive, then he must send women to the men who lived, worked, and served their king in this foreign land.
+With the increasing threat of the English Colonists and the danger of war over new lands, King Louis XIV listened to his advisors.
+They suggested that he send young, unmarried women to New France so they could marry the French colonists and populate his new territory.
+Still, those closest to the monarch advised him that if he wanted New France to survive, he must send women to the men who lived, worked, and served their majesty in this foreign land.

 Between 1663-1673, the French Government and the Church recruited suitable women to inhabit these lands.
 The women had to be single or widowed, and they had to be strong and of child-bearing age.
-The leaders of France selected and sponsored about 800 women from France and requested they move to a new continent to serve their king by colonizing his piece of the New World.
-The king and his regime began the task of choosing women for this job.
+The leaders of France selected and sponsored about 800 women from France and requested they move to a new continent to serve Loius XIV by colonizing his piece of the New World.
+The crowned head and his regime began the task of choosing women for this job.
 Most of the women were carefully selected.
-Family background and birth records were carefully inspected.
-Priests were called upon to provide testimony of their worth and substance.
+The French government conducted careful searches into family backgrounds and inspected the birth records of the selected women.
+Priests provided testimony of the women’s worth and substance.
 The king wanted only the best for his new lands.

-Across the Atlantic they courageously sailed.
-They left behind their homes, their families, and their country to begin a new adventure in a great wilderness.
+Across the Atlantic, they courageously sailed.
+They left behind their homes, families, and country to begin a new adventure in a great wilderness.
 While the women sailed to this new land, the men eagerly awaited their arrival.
-Once they arrived, they were shuttled to temporary living quarters.
-The young women could talk to the men, ask questions, and even change their minds until a suitable match was found.
+Once they arrived, they found temporary living quarters.
+At this time, the young women could talk to the men, ask questions, and even change their minds until a suitable match was found.
 Once a woman picked their mate, most were married within two weeks of accepting a proposal.
 Then a new life of rugged uncertainty began for these adventurous young women.

-After marriage, all of the women were expected to care for their homes.
-Some women had to help manage their husbands’ businesses.
-Still, most had farms to maintain; life was anything but easy for the King’s daughters, yet they adapted
+After marriage, the women cared for their homes and families.
+Some women helped manage their husbands’ businesses.
+Still, most had farms to maintain; life was anything but easy for the King’s daughters, yet they adapted.

-In many ways, life in the colonies gave woman more freedom.
+In many ways, life in the colonies gave women more freedom.
 They could seek an education.
 If their husband died, they inherited half of his lands and businesses.
-Moving to this new land could also improve their social position since men greatly outnumbered the women.
+Moving to this new land also improved their social position since men greatly outnumbered women.
 Although some returned to France, the majority stayed in the colonies.

-These young, unmarried women were asked by their king to sail to a new land to domesticate the wild, marry frontiersmen, bare their children, and work to pave the way for settlements in a foreign land.
-These women, known as the Filles du Roi, or the King’s Daughters bravely stepped forward to tame not only the hearts of the men waiting for them but also the very wilderness that surrounded them.
+To honor their king, the unmarried women sailed to a new land, and they married the frontiersman and soldiers.
+They bore children and managed their homes, farms, and businesses.
+These women, known as the Filles du Roi, or the King’s Daughters, bravely stepped forward to tame the hearts of the men waiting for them and the very wilderness that surrounded them.

-For my grandmeres: Marguerite Charpentier, Madeleine Chrétien, Claude Damise, Marie Deshays, Jeanne, Fressel, Jeanne Faucheaux, Marie-Anne Lagou, Francoise Moisan, Marguerite Peuvrier, Catherine Pillard, Claud Prat, and Jeanne Toussaint
+For my grandmeres: Madeleine Chrétien, Claude Damise, Marie Deshays, Jeanne, Fressel, Jeanne Faucheaux, Marie-Anne Lagou, Francoise Moisan, Marguerite Peuvrier, Catherine Pillard, Claud Prat, and Jeanne Toussaint